martiinezz/esp8266_lgawhp_for_ha/README.md

-# esp8266_lgawhp - MQTT bridge for LG AWHP
+# esp8266_lgawhp - HA integration for LG AWHP
 HomeAssistant integration for 2010+ R410A/R32 LG Air/Water-Heat pumps.

 # About